 Let’s say you’re releasing a new AI-powered solution that will change the world of supply chain planning and fulfillment.
 And you need to quickly educate your consultants on the solution, how it works, and how it can deliver more value for your clients.
 You could write up a bunch of copy with some visuals/graphs/charts and toss it on your website and intranet.
 Or send out an email blast with a PDF attached.

 Or, you could take your thinking a step further.
-You could come up with an analogy to describe what the new solution does – like comparing it to a command center that moves all of the right pieces and parts without oversight.
-Then, you could leverage that analogy to make an action video that follows the journey of an “A-team” as they solve a supply chain/fulfillment crisis from start to finish.
+You could come up with an analogy to describe what the new solution does.
+Maybe comparing it to a command center that moves all of the right pieces and parts without oversight.
+Then, you could leverage that analogy to make an action video that follows the journey of a command center as they solve a supply chain/fulfillment crisis from start to finish.

 Which approach to the messaging and medium is going to be more compelling?
 Which distilled the solution into a simple, compelling format for your sales team to remember, reference in quick chats, and easily use as an opener in pitches?

-69% of online consumers prefer to watch a video.
+In fact, 69% of online consumers prefer to watch a video.
 That means your colleagues, prospects, and customers, too!
 I’d be willing to bet that number would shoot even higher if you told people the topic was supply chain planning and fulfillment, and the alternative to watching the video is reading a 20 page report.
-Meet your audience, internal or external, where they are in order to get them where you want them to be.
+Meet your audience where they are in order to get them where you want them to be.
 Video is the dominant form of communication at present and for the foreseeable future.
 Take advantage of it!

 3) Video content is easily shareable

-Videos can also be great tools for your clients to use internally as they try to sell your solution to key stakeholders.
-Instead of banking on their memory or notes, they can easily show people your video and, subsequently, ensure the information is presented in the way you intended – with only a minor investment of time and effort falling onto your client’s shoulders.
+Videos can also support your clients as they try to sell your solution to key stakeholders.
+Instead of banking on their memory or notes from a sales call, clients can easily show people your video.
+It ensures the information is presented in the way you intended, with only a minor investment of time and effort falling onto your client’s shoulders.
 This makes your client’s life easier, your messaging distribution more accurate and poignant, and results in a more targeted sale and close.

 4) Sales enablement videos bring the digital and physical worlds together